5 Mins Read

 While global demand continues to drive more coffee plantations around the world, leading to further land-clearing deforestation and fertiliser use, wild mountain coffee plants are dying because they require natural shade and a cooler temperature range.
 Coffee is also facing the dual threat of diseases, like the fungus called coffee rust, which thrive in higher temperatures brought on by global warming.

 Pricing will be a huge issue too and it’s already started.
 Commodity analysts recently polled by Reuters said that arabica beans prices could rise by 25% by the end of this year.
 As Starbucks founder Howard Shultz recently told TIME, “Make no mistake, climate change is going to play a bigger role in affecting the quality and integrity of coffee.”

 We might have to bid goodbye to delicious Indian aloo gobi and Thai massaman curry, because climate change.
 Climate change is a serious threat to potato cultivation, with rising temperatures accompanying sea levels pushing potato farmers to move to higher altitudes in Peru, Latin America’s biggest potato producer.
 But even this is not a long-term solution, as the germplasm curator of International Potato Center (CIP) Rene Gómez told the IPS that she “estimate[s] in 40 years there will be nowhere left to plant potatoes” in the region.

 This article is a part of Green Queen’s collaboration in the Covering Climate Now project, a week-long initiative to raise global awareness of our planet’s climate emergency.

-Lead image courtesy of Unsplash / Queen Queen, all other images courtesy of Unsplash.
+all images courtesy of Unsplash.